 Figs are delicious with caramelized onions and blue cheese, and I just happen to have the perfect recipe: caramelized onion polenta with a blue cheese sauce.
 I love the way fig and the caramelization from the onions mimic each other with their sweet, rich flavors, and the blue cheese offers a salty, briny contrast.
 This sage-fig cocktail and that caramelized onion polenta were made for each other.

 Or maybe you can't get enough figs. In that case, you'll love my baked Brie with fig and Kahlua sauce.
-This is easily one of my favorite fall appetizers.
+This is easily one of my favorite fall appetizers, and the flavors are perfect together.

 I hope you put this sage-fig cocktail on your fall menu and take advantage of fig season while it lasts.
-Please let me know how you enjoyed this recipe in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.
+It's the perfect cocktail for any fall gathering.

 Cheers!